 Quality materials lead to quality results

 The Ontario Tumour Bank (OTB) has a long-standing commitment to quality.
 Operations are standardized to international best practices, with audit systems in place to ensure compliance and regular testing to assure quality.
 Dedicated staff control the process, from obtaining consent to collection, storage and data management.
 This enables OTB to bank consistently high-quality samples and clinical data while protecting patient-donor safety and privacy.
 Stringent quality control over samples and data is continuously enforced.
-Moreover, personnel at the collection centres are trained quarterly on technical updates.
+Moreover, personnel at the collection centres are trained monthly on technical updates.

 Researchers can have confidence that data generated from the biospecimens are reliable.